rticommunity/dds-rtps/README.md

 #   * name: TestCase name (defined by us)
 #   * parameters: list with shape_main application parameters
 #   * expected_return_codes: list with expected ReturnCodes for a succeed test execution.
-#   * function [OPTIONAL]: function to check how the Subscribers receive the samples from the Publishers.
-By default it does not check anything.
+#   * function [OPTIONAL]: function to check how the Subscribers receives
+#     the samples from the Publishers.
+By default it does not check
+#     anything.

 # Example
 rtps_test_suite_1 = {